Kodak Portra 400 Film: Best Film Overexpose Technique

 Kodak Portra 400 Pulled Film

 My street portrait using the same film roll in Bintang Walk also turned out amazing!
-I’ve combined it with the use of Moment CineBloom diffusion lens filter and you can learn more about diffusion lens filter in my latest guide.
+I’ve combined it with the Moment CineBloom diffusion lens filter; you can learn more about diffusion lens filters in my latest guide.

 Kodak Portra 400 Fashion Street Portraits Malaysia